Wafaa-Almadhoun/Servo_motor_with_PCA9685_module_arduino/README.md

 ## Connections
 Connection pins:
- 1. servo motor rotate from 0 to 180 degrees and back simulated with TINKERCAD circuit  .
+ 1. servo motor rotate from 0 to 90 degrees and back simulated with TINKERCAD circuit  .
+     5V: Power (red) to servo
+     Gnd: Ground (black) to servo
+     we attach the servo object to pin 9 in arduino

 ## Block diagram & simulation
-### servo motor rotate from 0 to 180 degrees and back simulated with TINKERCAD circuit . [see here](https://www.tinkercad.com/things/gbEAiV1jBww-task-12-/editel?sharecode=BJKBPih72RmLoE9rHIyFUbfSYzqZ60Z83fKnogQJ0Lg)
+### servo motor rotate from 0 to 90 degrees and back simulated with TINKERCAD circuit . [see here](https://www.tinkercad.com/things/9Hd8sj9JjSr-cool-bigery-uusam/editel)

 ![1](https://user-images.githubusercontent.com/64277741/122782880-c02eb000-d2b9-11eb-8eb7-d6fee3be6355.PNG)
 Figure (1): Servo Motor at initial value (0 degree